Dragons Forever (First Print Edition Blu-ray) Unboxing

-Dragons Forever (飛龍猛將 / Fēi Lóng Měng Jiāng) is a 1988 Hong Kong live-action film directed by Sammo Hung and Corey Yuen and distributed by Golden Harvest and Fortune Star.
-The film stars Sammo Hung, Jackie Chan and Yuen Biao.
+Dragons Forever (飛龍猛將, Fēi Lóng Měng Jiāng) is a 1988 live-action theatrical Hong Kong film directed by Sammo Hung and Corey Yuen, produced by Leonard Ho, and written by both Gordon Chan and Leung Yiu-ming.
+The film stars Sammo Hung, Jackie Chan and Yuen Biao, with music composed by James Wong Jim.
+It was theatrically released in February 1988 for Hong Kong and distributed by Raymond Chow’s Golden Harvest Group and Fortune Star.

 Background: